nlbse2024/issue-report-classification/README.md

 **Important:** you may apply any preprocessing or feature engineering on this dataset except sampling, rebalancing, undersampling or oversampling techniques.

-Project classification performance is measured using the F1 score over all the three classes (averaged).
-Submission performance is measured as the arithmetic mean of the five project F1 scores.
+Repository classification performance is measured using the F1 score over all the three classes (averaged).
+Cross-repository performance is measured as the arithmetic mean of the five repository F1 scores.

 A submission (i.e., paper) in the tool competition must provide, for each of the 5 repositories and cross-repo:
 - Precision, for each class and cross-class average